Blood Oxygen (SPO2) Calculator

 How to increase your blood oxygen level

 If your blood oxygen level is newly low, please seek medical attention as appropriate as this is not normal and can be a sign of something serious.
-Ring your NHS GP or 111 for mild symptoms or attend A&E or ring 999 for life-threatening symptoms.
+Ring your National Health Service GP or 111 for mild symptoms or attend A&E or ring 999 for life-threatening symptoms.

 If you normally have a low blood oxygen level and you’d like to increase it, then really this is done by treating the underlying cause.
 For someone with sleep apnoea, this would involve using a breathing (CPAP) machine at night.
 For others, it may mean ensuring good compliance with and optimisation of medication.

 The main lifestyle change that can boost oxygen levels is quitting smoking.
 Even for people with severe lung disease, it is never too late to quit – this can still have a positive effect on your health.
 By quitting, you not only start to protect the lungs from the toxic chemicals, you also start to get rid of that non-functional Haemoglobin that doesn’t carry oxygen, boosting efficiencies all round.

 - Greenhalgh T, Knight M, Inada-Kim M, Fulop N J, Leach J, Vindrola-Padros C et al. Remote management of covid-19 using home pulse oximetry and virtual ward support BMJ 2021; 372 :n677 https://doi.org/10.1136/bmj.n677